quantumhigherdimensioninnovation/supermind-OpenAI-Claude-agent-ui/README.md

-# 🧠 Smart Chat with Memory
+# 🧠 Supermind Smart Chat OpenAI claude agent with Memory

 > An intelligent chat application with RAG-powered memory and multi-model AI support